datagrok-ai/public/packages/PowerGrid/README.md

 ![](https://i.imgur.com/2wEOT2m.png)
 ![](/public/packages/PowerGrid/images/spark.png)

-We add sparklines summary column that includes AGE, HEIGHT, and WEIGHT data.
+We add a sparklines summary column that includes AGE, HEIGHT, and WEIGHT data.
 Now we can visually distinguish the records of people with high BMI by checking the sparklines on the right.
 We are looking for charts where the second and third dots are almost on the same level.

 **To add sparklines column, do the following:**